Troth99/Troth99/README.md

 ## 🧑‍💻 About Me

-- 🎓 I'm currently studying/working in the field of web development
-- 💡 Passionate about modern front-end technologies, clean UI/UX, and building useful digital products
-- 🔍 Focused on JavaScript, TypeScript, and frameworks like React
-- 🚀 Constantly learning and improving my skills
+👨‍💻 Aspiring web developer dedicated to creating performant and accessible web applications 🎯 Enthusiastic about JavaScript, TypeScript, and innovative front-end frameworks 🖌️ Advocate for clean code, responsive design, and intuitive user experiences 📚 Always eager to learn new technologies and improve my development skills

 ---